crossz/demo-vue-unit-test/README.md

 5. localVue for testing scope, no poluting to global Vue.

 - [x] Test for vue-router: 1st step: simple install router with dummy `this.$route.query` available.
+- [x] Test for sinon.spy() for `$message`. which involed in nested if-else depending on 'responds' from http request.

 - [ ] change a webpack based vue project into vue-service and @vue-cli supported